qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.2.x.md

 ![Query without grouping request](/articles_data/qdrant-1.2.x/without-grouping-request.png)

-There are, however, some cases, in which we want to find the relevant parts, but no more than just a single result per document.
+There are, however, some cases, in which we want to find the relevant parts, but no more than just a certain number of results per document, for example a single one only.
 Up till now, we had to implement such a mechanism on the client side and send several calls to the Qdrant engine.
 But that's no longer the case.
 Qdrant 1.2 provides a mechanism for grouping requests, which can handle that server-side, within a single call to the database.
 This mechanism is similar to the SQL `GROUP BY` clause.

 ![Query with grouping request](/articles_data/qdrant-1.2.x/with-grouping-request.png)

+You are not limited to a single result per document - you can select how many entries will be returned

 ### Nested filters